awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

 In addition to the free tier usage alerts, you can use budgets to notify you when your monthly charges for using an AWS product exceed or are forecast to exceed a threshold that you set\.

  By default, IAM users don't have access to billing information, and therefore don't have access to budgets\.
 If you're logged in to AWS as an IAM user, verify that the account owner has granted IAM users access to AWS Budgets\.
-For more information about IAM restrictions, see [Granting Access to Your Billing Information and Tools](grantaccess.md)\. <a name="cost-budget-alarm"></a>
+For more information about IAM restrictions,  <a name="cost-budget-alarm"></a>

 **To create a budget**